vanruby/canada/README.md

 ## Product of Canada

-This gem is a 100% Canadian product.
+This gem is a 100% Canadian product and sweetened with 100% Canadian maple syrup.
 We hack on open-source projects like this every other Tuesday at [#VANRUBY](http://vanruby.org).
 If you would like to join us, check out our [meetup page](http://www.meetup.com/vancouver-ruby/) for details.